Paul McCartney: A Golden Legacy

 Song Of The Year: 9th Annual GRAMMY Awards

-Co-written by Lennon, "Michelle" was a prime example of the Beatles' dynamic creativity, songwriting and studio experimentation showcased on 1965's Rubber Soul.
+Primarily written by McCartney, "Michelle" was a prime example of the Beatles' dynamic creativity, songwriting and studio experimentation showcased on 1965's Rubber Soul.
 With a breezy melody and understated jazz guitar stylings from Harrison, the gorgeous ballad is cloaked in a French cabaret-type arrangement, with McCartney actually singing portions of the song in French.
 The song proved to be a charm for the Fab Four, marking their first Song Of The Year award following nominations for "A Hard Day's Night" (1964) and "Yesterday" (1965).
 Rounded out by classics such as "Drive My Car," "Nowhere Man" and "In My Life," Rubber Soul earned induction into the GRAMMY Hall Of Fame in 2000.

 1967: